-

 Galway National Park City is an initiative to have Galway city recognised as a National Park City.
 It aims to achieve a greener, bluer, healthier, safer, beautiful, sustainable, equitable, harmonious and wilder environment where people value, benefit from, and are strongly connected to the rest of nature.

-Some endeavours include to improve Galway’s air and water quality year on year, to have a city-wide pedestrian-cycle network where people can walk or cycle in a safe, clean and green landscape, to have free and easy access to high quality green and blue space for the residents of Galway, to improve the richness, connectivity and biodiversity of Galway’s habitats and to promote locally grown food and responsible consumption.
+Some endeavours include to improve Galway’s air and water quality year-on-year, to have a city-wide pedestrian-cycle network where people can walk or cycle in a safe, clean and green landscape, to have free and easy access to high quality green and blue space for the residents of Galway, to improve the richness, connectivity and biodiversity of Galway’s habitats and to promote locally grown food and responsible consumption.

 National Transport Authority - Smarter Travel Campus

-NUI Galway is a National Transport Authority - Smarter Travel Campus partner.
+University of Galway is a National Transport Authority - Smarter Travel Campus partner.

 Smarter Travel Campus is a hands-on programme working with Third Level Institutions to implement campus travel plans – or actions to encourage and support students and staff to walk, cycle, take public transport or carpool on the commute to campus.
 Smarter Travel Campus aims to facilitate more sustainable travel choices for students and staff – resulting in better access, enhanced wellbeing, reduced costs, reduced carbon emissions and more effective parking management.